 My co-authored books include Tips for Teaching Culture: Practical Approaches to Intercultural Communication from Pearson and two books in the Q: Skills for Success series from Oxford University Press.
-I’ve also edited ESL textbooks for both McGraw-Hill, Cambridge University Press, Kaplan Education, and served as academic content advisor to the world’s largest online English language provider, GlobalEnglish.com, now part of Pearson English.
+I’ve also edited ESL textbooks for McGraw-Hill, Cambridge University Press, and Kaplan Education, and served as academic content advisor to one of the world’s largest online English language providers, GlobalEnglish.com.

 I live in the lovely college town of Middlebury, Vermont in the northeastern United States, but I get out a lot and speak at national and international conferences on a wide variety of topics including: methods and techniques for teaching reading, speaking, and listening comprehension; pronunciation & accent reduction; intercultural communication and diversity; language training program administration; technology in language teaching; active learning activities; achieving student satisfaction; selecting effective language training materials; strategic planning and team-building for language programs; effective language teacher hiring practices; and spirituality and reflection in language teacher training programs.
 I also have experience in teacher training and love to hear from former students who have taught in the U.S., China, Hungary, India, Austria, Ecuador, and Chile.